Many closed $K$-magnetic geodesics on $\mathbb S^2$: Many solutions

 If $F_K$ is not constant, then it has at least two distinct stable critical points, namely, its minimum and its maximum.
 Different sufficient conditions to have the existence of (possible multiple) stable critical points $z\in \Omega$ for ${F_K}$ are easily given via elementary calculus.
 For instance, one can assume that one of the following conditions holds: \begin{itemize} \item[$i)$] $\nabla {{F_K}}(z)\neq 0$ for any $z\in\partial \Omega$, and $\deg(\nabla {{F_K}},\Omega, 0)\neq 0$, where ''$\deg$'' is Browder's topological degree; \item[$ii)$] $\displaystyle{{\min_{\partial \Omega} {{F_K}}>\min_{\Omega} {{F_K}}}}$ ~or~ $\displaystyle{\max_{\partial \Omega} {{F_K}}<\max_{\Omega} {{F_K}}}$; \item[$iii)$] ${{F_K}}$ is of class $C^2$ on $\Omega$, it has a critical point $z_0\in \Omega$, and the Hessian matrix of ${{F_K}}$ at $z_0$ is invertible. \end{itemize}

-In this section we show that any {stable critical point} $z_0$ for $F_K$ gives rise, for any $c>0$ large enough, to a solution $\gamma^c$ to Problem (\ref{P_Arnold}) which is a perturbation of the closed geodesic about $z_0$.
+In the next result we show that any {stable critical point} $z_0$ for $F_K$ gives rise, for any $c>0$ large enough, to a solution $\gamma^c$ to Problem (\ref{P_Arnold}) which is a perturbation of the closed geodesic about $z_0$.
 Taking advantage of the remarks at the beginning of Section \ref{S:variational}, we only need to show that for any {stable critical point} $z_0$ for $F_K$ and for any $\eps= c^{-1}\approx 0^+$, there exists a solution $u^\eps$ to (\ref{eq:kepseq}), such that $u^\eps$ is close to the closed geodesic about $z_0$.
-In fact, the next theorem holds.

-\begin{Theorem} Let $K\in C^1(\S^2)$ be given.
-Assume that $F_{\!K}$ has a stable critical point in an open set $\Omega\subset \S^2$, such that $\overline \Omega\subsetneq \S^2$.
+\begin{Theorem} Let $K\in C^1(\Sf^2)$ be given.
+Assume that $F_{\!K}$ has a stable critical point in an open set $\Omega\subset \Sf^2$, such that $\overline \Omega\subsetneq \Sf^2$.

-Then for every $\eps\in\R$ close enough to $0$, there exists a point $z_\eps\in \Omega$, an embedding $\omega^\eps:\S^1\to\S^2$ parameterizing the boundary of a circle of geodesic radius $\pi/2$ about $z_\eps$, and a solution $u^\eps$ to (\ref{eq:kepseq}), such that $\|u^\eps-\omega^\eps\|_{C^2}=O(\eps)$. \end{Theorem}
+Then for every $\eps\in\R$ close enough to $0$, there exists a point $z_\eps\in \Omega$, an embedding $\omega^\eps:\Sf^1\to\Sf^2$ parameterizing the boundary of a circle of geodesic radius $\pi/2$ about $z_\eps$, and a solution $u^\eps$ to ($\mathcal P_{K,\eps^{-1}}$), such that $\|u^\eps-\omega^\eps\|_{C^2}=O(\eps)$. \end{Theorem}

 \proof We can assume $-e_3\notin \overline\Omega$.
 Otherwise, take any rotation $R\in SO(3)$ such that $-e_3\notin R\overline\Omega$, and look for a solution $\tilde u^\eps$ to

 in a $C^2$-neighborhood of a geodesic circle about some point $\tilde z^\eps\in R\Omega$.
 Conclude by noticing that $u^\eps:=\prescript{t}{}{\!R}\tilde u^\eps$ solves (\ref{eq:kepseq}) and approaches the geodesic circle about $R^{\text{t}} \tilde z^\eps\in \Omega$.